|National Parks||Nat'l Wild & Scenic Rivers||Nat'l & State Fish Hatcheries||Department of Defense||State Parks

 Marina: (910) 458-7770

 The park provides a marina for quick boating access to the Cape Fear River, Masonboro Inlet and Atlantic Ocean, as well as camping, fishing, hiking, picnicking and a visitors center.
 It is home to carnivorous butterworts, bladderworts and the Venus' flytrap, which is unique to this area.
+The park also has a kayak and paddleboard rental concession that also offers tours and instruction.

 Carvers Creek State Park